Extremal Peisert-type graphs without the strict-EKR property: The parameters of extremal Peisert-type graphs

 \begin{lemma}[\cite{B03, BBBSS}] Let $U \subset \AG(2,q)$ be a point set with $q$ points such that $(0,0) \in U$ and $N=|D(U)|< \frac{q}{2}+1$.
 Then there is a subfield $K$ of $\F_q$ such that $U$ is $K$-linear.
-Moreover, if $K$ is the largest subfield over which the graph is $K$-linear and $K \neq \F_q$, then $N \geq q/|K|+1$. \end{lemma} \begin{proof} This is a simplified version of the main theorem in \cite{B03}.
+Moreover, if $K$ is the largest subfield over which $U$ is $K$-linear and $K \neq \F_q$, then $N \geq q/|K|+1$. \end{lemma} \begin{proof} This is a simplified version of the main theorem in \cite{B03}.
 Note that the main theorem in \cite{B03} assumes that $U$ is the graph of the function $f\colon \F_q \to \F_q$ such that $f(0)=0$.
-However, it is well-known that any set of $q$ points in $\AG(2,q)$ that does not determine all the directions are affinely equivalent to the graph of a function. \end{proof}
+However, it is well known that any set of $q$ points in $\AG(2,q)$ that does not determine all the directions are affinely equivalent to the graph of a function (see for example \cite[page 342]{B03}). \end{proof}

 Next, we combine Lemma~\ref{lem:correspondence} and Lemma~\ref{lem:Ball} to deduce a useful proposition, which is crucial in the proof of our main results.
 This proposition is implicit in \cite{AY22} and could be used to deduce the strict-EKR property of a family of Peisert-type graphs.
+For the sake of completeness, we include a short proof.